-As of June 30, 2011, we owned or held an interest in 335 income-producing properties in the United States, which consisted of 159 regional malls, 58 Premium Outlets, 66 community/lifestyle centers, 36 properties acquired in the 2007 acquisition of The Mills Corporation, and 16 other shopping centers or outlet centers in 41 states and Puerto Rico.
-Of the 36 properties acquired in the Mills portfolio, 16 of these properties are The Mills, 16 are regional malls, and four are community centers.
-Internationally, as of June 30, 2011, we had ownership interests in 45 shopping centers in Italy, eight Premium Outlets in Japan, two Premium Outlets in South Korea, and one Premium Outlet in Mexico.
+As of December 31, 2011, we owned or held an interest in 326 income-producing properties in the United States, which consisted of 151 regional malls, 58 Premium Outlets, 66 community/lifestyle centers, 36 properties in the Mills portfolio, and 15 other shopping centers or outlet centers in 41 states and Puerto Rico.
+Of the 36 properties in the Mills portfolio, 16 of these properties are The Mills, 16 are regional malls, and four are community centers.
+Internationally, as of December 31, 2011, we had an ownership interest in a joint venture which owns 45 shopping centers in Italy.
+On January 9, 2012, we sold our entire joint venture interest to our venture partner.
+Additionally, as of December 31, 2011, we had ownership interest in Japan, two Premium Outlets in South Korea, one Premium Outlet in Mexico and one Premium Outlet in Malaysia.